Part 7 – Let’s Go to Bed.

 I want sex.
 I want to be kissed and to kiss.
 I want to make love and be made love to.
 I want it sweet and romantic and I want it wild and impetuous.
 I want it slow and I want it rushed.
 I want to be cherished and I want to be fucked.
 I want it all.

 John knows I’m a romantic and he knows he’s not.
 And I think this makes John believe that I need big romantic gestures.
 But I don’t.
-Oh, I would love that – sometimes.
+Oh, I might like that – sometimes.
+(And I do not mean flowers and chocolates and anything you’ve ever seen in a jewelry store commercial.)
 But other times I just want to fuck, no big romantic gestures required.
-I want to be interrupted even when he thinks I look busy.
-I want to be grabbed because he just cannot possibly wait to have me.
-I want him to ruin dinner.
+I want to be interrupted even when I look busy.
+I want to be grabbed because my man cannot possibly wait to have me.
+I want my man to ruin dinner.

-Of course, none of this is especially realistic with two young children in our home.
-But they do go to sleep at a decent hour.
-While the night is still young.
+Of course, none of this is especially realistic with two children.
+But they do go to sleep at night.

-I’ve talked to John about this.
-I’ve told him what I want.
-And it works… but it doesn’t stick.
+A few times, I tried talking to John about this [when I was still remotely interested in sex with him].
+I told him what I wanted [again, back when I still maybe wanted him, but let’s be real… by then, I just wanted someone].
+And a few times, it worked… but it never stuck.
 Kind of like many other conversations we have.
 He listens and maybe it sinks in… but before long, it’s out of his mind and gone… until the next time I talk to him about said topic.

 However, I have discovered that if I ‘give up’ and stop talking about something for a while, eventually he may raise the issue himself.
 I feel that this is a miraculous revelation.
 And it’s great because sometimes, I’m done with talking.

 If the words ‘I love you’ are muttered so often, so automatically, so habitually without thought, they lose meaning.
-I’m guilty of this, too.
-It’s a reflex… like saying goodbye.
-In fact, it is goodbye.
+I’ve been guilty of this.
+It was a reflex with us… like saying goodbye.
+In fact, it was goodbye.
 Iloveyoubye.
-It’s a single word.
-A word that ends of every phone call.
-The last word John and I say to each other every time one of us leaves the house without the other.
+A single word.
+A word that ended of every phone call.
+The last word John and I used to say to each other every time one of us left the house without the other.
+But we don’t even say it anymore.
+I can’t remember when I stopped, but I stopped first.

-[Aside: I tell my children I love them all the time but somehow, it seems to hold meaning with them.
+[Aside: I tell my children I love them all the time but somehow, it holds meaning with them.
 And I can’t imagine taking that away because it’s something I didn’t have as a child.
-My parents loved me – they just didn’t say it.]
+My parents loved me – they showed it… they just didn’t say it.]

-I really don’t know.
+I don’t know.
 Maybe I never knew.
-I do know that I am in love with being in love.
+I know that I’m not in love now.
+What I do know is that I am in love with being in love.
 And that blurs things.
 It fucks with your head.
 It fucks with my head.

 Other days, I half-way accept that this is just what my life is and try not to let it break me.

 Do I want more?
-Yes, sometimes I do want more.
+Fuck yes.
 But no matter what anyone claims, we all want more sometimes – more of any of a billion different things, but more nonetheless.

 I will even admit that I have thought about having my needs met by another.
-But it never goes past thinking.
-I’m no angel but I don’t think I could go through with it.
+But it has never gone past thinking.
+Lots of thinking.
+I’m no angel but I don’t know that I could go through with it.
 And it’s not like I’ve got a willing partner waiting for me to abandon my morals anyway.
 [Although the phrase ‘abandon my morals’ sounds fucking great right now.]